 - To identify deviations from expected values.

-Statistical summary of the given data is presented graphically using a boxplot.
-A boxplot depicts information like the minimum and maximum data point, the median value, first and third quartile and interquartile range.
+The statistical summary of the given data is presented graphically using a boxplot.
+A boxplot depicts information like the minimum and maximum data point, the median value, first and third quartile, and interquartile range.

 Multiple box plots can also be generated at once through the following code: